MicrosoftDocs/office-developer-lync-evergreen-docs/docs/sdn-interface/incallquality-element-messagetype-complextype-lync-sdn-interface-2-1-1.md

 (MessageType complexType) (Lync SDN Interface 2.1.1)

-Indicates that a significant quality related event occured in the client.
+Indicates that a significant quality related event occurred in the client.
 Either the quality dropped into another level or improved.
 There are 3 levels: Good, Poor, Bad.
 The media stack determines the quality level.
 Furthermore, this event is also sent when a video stream is deescalated.
 Even in an issue free network at least one IncallQuality message is sent.

 ## Element information